Parala Maharaja Engineering College: Admission

-The admission to B.Tech courses is done through OJEE conducted each year.
+The admission to B.Tech courses is done through OJEE and JEE conducted each year.
 Lateral entry admissions after diploma is made through OJEE conducted each year by the Government of Odisha.

 The admission to M.Tech courses is done through GATE entrance exam.

 The students are placed in IOCL, BPCL, ONGC, NTPC, HPCL, BARC and state-level engineering services (AEE) of Odisha.

 Examination

 Registration is required at the beginning of each semester.
 Students appear for examination for registered courses only.
 Students are eligible to appear for examinations provided they attend a minimum of 75 percent of their theory, practical and sessional classes scheduled during the semester.